OctopusDeploy/blog/blog/2022-q3/k8s-training/creating-kubernetes-resources/index.md

 !include <k8s-training-toc>

-This video demonstrates how to expose Kubernetes Pods to network traffic with Services.
+This video demonstrates Kubernetes Pods, ReplicaSets, and Deployments, deploying examples of each.

 ## Learn more